carbon-language/carbon-lang/mlir/docs/Tutorials/Toy/Ch-2.md

 MLIR is designed to allow most IR elements, such as attributes, operations, and types, to be customized.
-At the same time, IR elements can always be reduced to the above fundmental concepts.
+At the same time, IR elements can always be reduced to the above fundamental concepts.
 This allows MLIR to parse, represent, and [round-trip](../../../getting_started/Glossary.md#round-trip) IR for *any* operation.
 For example, we could place our Toy operation from